roccomuso/netcat/README.md

 - [x] Test the `.serve(input)` method
 - [x] Tests the keepalive connection with `.pipe()` and `serve()`.
+- [ ] serve can accepts both a string or a stream.
+- [ ] Concat multiple nc stream istances with `serve`
 - [ ] UDP.

 ## Known limitations